blitzcode/hue-dashboard/README.md

   -h          --help                   print usage information
 ```

+The groups displayed are based on a prefix word.
+So 'Kitchen Ceiling' and 'Kitchen Table' will be put into the 'Kitchen' group.
+You might need to rename your lights to take full advantage of this feature.

 # Compatibility

 This program was developed on OS X 10.10 (also tested on Ubuntu 16.04 LTS and Raspbian) with a v2 Hue bridge (the square HomeKit one) and a current (early 2016) firmware with a selection of original Hue lights and switches.
 It's of course possible that an older / newer bridge and 3rd party lights will not work correctly as no testing with them has been performed.